-(10) days and expulsion shall be mandatory (F.S.
-1006.09(3)).
+- a.
+Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and recommended for the Behavior Intervention Program via the Expulsion Abeyance Office, for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
+The student shall complete the District approved or state-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
+The District substance abuse case manager shall monitor/verify that the student has completed the program.
+The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program. - b.
+Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and recommend for expulsion.
 The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
 The expulsion shall be held in abeyance if the student completes the District approved or state-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.
 The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.

-B.D.
+D.F.
 USE/POSSESSION OF UNAUTHORIZED SUBSTANCES IS PROHIBITED

-Note: For the purposes of this policy, unauthorized substances refers to prescription medication not prescribed for the student who is in possession of the medication, or any prescription medication not authorized by Policy 6305, substances/drugs deemed illegal under Chapter 893, are drugs or controlled substances that constitute a felony under Florida statute, are derivatives of the cannabis sativa plant, including, but not limited to, marijuana and hemp, and derivatives of such, including, but not limited to THC and CBD products.
+For the purposes of this policy, unauthorized substances refers to prescription medication not prescribed for the student who is in possession of the medication, or any prescription medication not authorized by Policy 6305, substances/drugs deemed illegal under Chapter 893, are drugs or controlled substances that constitute a felony under Florida statute, are derivatives of the cannabis sativa plant, including, but not limited to, marijuana and hemp, and derivatives of such, including, but not limited to THC and CBD products.

-Note: Students violating Policy 6305: Administration of Medication/Treatment, by possessing their own prescription medication on school grounds, on school transportation, or at a school-sponsored activity shall not receive a consequence under this section of the policy.
-In such instances, students shall be required to follow Policy 6305 and receive a consequence as outlined in Section II, A of this policy.
+Note: Students violating Policy 6305: Administration of Medication/Treatment, by possessing their own prescription medication on school grounds, on school transportation, or at a school-sponsored activity may receive a consequence under this section of the policy, but the recommendation for expulsion may not be upheld upon verification of the prescription through a Pre-Expulsion Conference.
+In such instances, students shall be required to follow Policy 6305.